Older Adult’s Mental

 Older people have also been disproportionately impacted by the COVID pandemic and are reporting much higher than usual levels of mental distress.
 The proportion of older adults reporting symptoms of depression has doubled across the course of the pandemic (IAPT Positive Practice Guide, 2021).
 Age UK research shows that a third of older adults are feeling more anxious than before and that older adults are reporting feeling afraid to leave the house, becoming withdrawn, and losing confidence and motivation.

 In addition, for some older people, services which are being provided by telephone or video may be inaccessible for people who do not have access to the internet or who lack the digital skills to use these tools (Digital inclusion in health and care).
 Older people should be provided with choice and supported to access services which work for them.

 What We Have Achieved In The Last 6 Months:

-- Established a Community of Practice focused on Community Mental Health Transformation for Older Adults
+- Facilitated our Community of Practice focused on Community Mental Health Transformation for Older Adults.

 What We Plan To Do In The Next 6 Months: